 Did your public or private nonprofit facility sustain damage during a disaster?

 If so, you may be eligible for public assistance.
 State government agencies, local governments and special districts, private nonprofit organizations that are open to the general public (including museums) and federally recognized Indian tribes should register with the Federal Emergency Management Agency (FEMA) for possible reimbursement.
-Please go to the Texas Division of Emergency Management web site and select Disaster Recovery on the left menu.
+Please go to the Texas Division of Emergency Management website for information.

 THC Disaster Relief Contacts